 Applying for a GMAT/GRE Waiver

-Due to the global rescheduling of the GRE/GMAT test, and the movement to online testing, we have temporarily removed the entrance exam requirement for the Summer and Fall 2020 semesters.
+Due to the global rescheduling of the GRE/GMAT test, and the movement to online testing, we have temporarily removed the entrance exam requirement for the Summer 2020, Fall 2020 and Spring 2021 semesters.
 If the admissions committee is able to decide upon your application without test scores, they will do so.
 If not, the committee may ask that you take the online GMAT/GRE option.
 As such, please view the requirements for application submission.